Kong/kongponents/docs/components/segmented-control.md

 </KComponent>
 ```

+### allowPointerEvents

+By default, CSS `pointer-events` is set to `none` for the Segmented Control button slots.
+Set this prop to `true` to change the behavior to `pointer-events: auto`.

 ## Slots

 You can customize each option's content using the `option-label` slot.
 The option's data is provided as a slot param.